nicolaszk/Data-Structures/README.md

 ## 🚀 Running the Program

 The original code is already compiled and ready to use.
 You just need to go to the folder of the language you want to run and execute the program with the commands provided below.
-The available data structures for now are:
+The available data structures for now are (work in progress):

 in C:
 ```bash